By Eric Snustad

 The percentages for these two statistics are often different.
 For example, green examiners tend to dispose of cases more swiftly than yellow and red examiners.
 Green examiners therefore tend to be assigned more cases, and this can increase an applicant’s chances of being assigned a green examiner above the simple percentage of green examiners in the tech center group.

 In situations like the hypothetical example above, one tech center group may look more favorable than another.
 It may thus be preferable to have your application assigned to, and examined by, the more favorable tech center group.
-In such cases, enhancing patent strategy with data analytics can identify claim terms that may trigger, or even deter, assignment to one tech center group versus another.
+In such cases, using data analytics can enhance patent strategy to identify claim terms that may trigger, or even deter, assignment to one tech center group versus another.
 The practitioner can thus consider claim language adjustments that make it more likely the invention will be assigned to a tech center group that is statistically favorable.

 Even with the newest data analytics tools, it remains difficult to predict with certainty which particular examiner will be assigned to handle a given application.
 Data analytics, however, provide a start down this road, and in some cases, an active examiner interviewing program can fill in some blanks.